Jordan · audience itinerary

 Your 2-day plan

-PacePackedThis 2-day itinerary delves into the heart of Petra, the Rose City, offering a balanced exploration of its most iconic landmarks and hidden gems.
-Day one focuses on the dramatic entrance through the Siq to the Treasury, followed by the Street of Facades and the Royal Tombs.
-Day two ventures further to the impressive Monastery and the High Place of Sacrifice, with a visit to the quieter Little Petra.
-This plan caters to solo travelers interested in history, architecture, and adventure, with mid-range budget considerations.
+PacePackedThis 2-day itinerary immerses you in the ancient Nabataean city of Petra, balancing iconic landmarks with adventurous hikes.
+Day one focuses on the dramatic entrance through the Siq to the Treasury, followed by exploring the Street of Facades and Royal Tombs, culminating in a cultural cooking class.
+Day two tackles the challenging but rewarding hike to the Monastery (Ad-Deir) and the High Place of Sacrifice, offering breathtaking views, before experiencing the magical Petra by Night.

 - Morning~30 minPetra Visitor Centretransport hub